stimulsoft/Samples-JS/Exporting a Report to HTML/README.md

 # Exporting a Report to HTML

-This example illustrates loading of the report, data rendering and storing the result to the HTML-file.
+This example illustrates loading of the report, data rendering and exporting the result to the HTML-file.

 ### Installation and running
 Use npm to install requred modules: